JuliaStochOpt/StochDynamicProgramming.jl/doc/quickstart_sdp.rst

-.. _quickstart:
+.. _quickstart_sdp:

 ====================
-SDDP: Step-by-step example
+SDP: Step-by-step example
 ====================

 This page gives a short introduction to the interface of this package.
-It explains the resolution with SDDP of a classical example: the management of a dam over one year with random inflow.
+It explains the resolution with Stochastic Dynamic Programming of a classical example: the management of a dam over one year with random inflow.

 Use case
 ========